LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Longest-substring.md

     > (1..10).rotor(2 => 1)
     ((1 2) (4 5) (7 8))

-As you can see, we obtain pairs of values, with a gap of 1 between the pairs (item 3, 6 and 9 are omitted from the list.
+As you can see, we obtain pairs of values, with a gap of 1 between the pairs (item 3, 6 and 9 are omitted from the list).
 Now, the gap can also be negative and, in that case, we get all successive pairs from the range:

     > (1..10).rotor(2 => -1)
     ((1 2) (2 3) (3 4) (4 5) (5 6) (6 7) (7 8) (8 9) (9 10))